giuliabernardinieco/speciesrichness-revosim/README.md

 # :microbe: REvoSim to study the relationship between species richness and environment

-This guide provides instructions on:
+The first part of this guide provides instructions on:

 - Generating the environment file.
 - Running a simulation in REvoSim with a dispersion parameter of 15.